shinde-rahul/developer-documentation-new/docs/components/integrations.rst

 The interface, :code:`\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormNotesInterface`, provides a way to put notes, either info or warning, on the plugin configuration form.

-Read more about to how-tos :ref:`Integration Configuration Form Notes<Integration Configuration Form Notes>`
+Read more about to how-tos :ref:`Integration Configuration Form Notes<components/integrations_configuration_form_notes:Integration configuration form notes>`